Diagnosing Your Headache: Headache Evaluation

 - Vision changes (blurry vision, double vision, blind spots)

 Neurological tests focus on ruling out diseases that might also cause headaches, such as epilepsy, multiple sclerosis, and other cerebrovascular diseases.
-A structural disorder of the central nervous system, as listed below, might be suspected in the development of serious headaches:
+A disorder of the central nervous system might be suspected in the development of serious headaches.
+These include:

 - Hemorrhage (bleeding within the brain)